sathishgnanaprakasam/fsdwetb7/readme.md

 - **gitignore**: Contains the files and directories to be ignored by Git.
 - **eslint.config.js**: Contains the configuration for ESLint.
 - **vite.config.js**: Contains the configuration for Vite.

+## component in react

+- A component is a reusable piece of code that defines the structure and behavior of a part of a user interface.

+## What is JSX?

+- JSX stands for JavaScript XML.
+- It is an extension of JavaScript that allows you to write HTML-like code in JavaScript.